VuePress EcosystemVuePress Ecosystem

 • Details: Whether to enable code block title rendering.
 Add title="Title" after the code block ``` to set the title.

-Pass CodeBlockTitleRender to customize the title rendering.
+Pass a CodeBlockTitleRender function to customize title rendering.

 • Example: